 Start with Your Grain of Choice.
 I chose farro, a hearty ancient Mediterranean grain with great texture and a slight nutty flavor.
 Farro here provides volume, and it’s also a great source of fiber and iron.

 Add Lean Protein.
-Taking from the very base of the Mediterranean Diet Pyramid, I chose pulses–in this case, lentils and chickpeas—to supply plant-based protein.
+Taking from the very base of the Mediterranean Diet Pyramid, I chose pulses--in this case, lentils and chickpeas (or these crunchy roasted chickpeas)—to supply plant-based protein.
 Pulses are also rich in complex carbohydrates, fiber and B vitamins.

 In this Mediterranean grain bowls recipe, we pack in 1 cup of pulses per bowl!
 Did you know that the USDA recommends adding 1 ½ cups of pulses per week to your diet?
 That’s only ½ cup of pulses 3 times per week (this is what USA Pulses and Pulse Canada call the Half-Cup Habit.
 Learn more here.)